On semigroups that are prime in the sense of Tarski, and groups prime in the senses of Tarski and of Rhodes: Primeness results, at last

 So $\pi_T$ is indeed identically zero.
 Substituting this into~\eqref{d.pi+pi} and observing that $\pi(S\times T)=\N\!+\!k$ by Convention~\ref{Cv.S,T,nu} and the conditions of Lemma~\ref{L.pi_&_nu} it refers to, we conclude that $\pi_S(S)=\N\!+\!k,$ as claimed. \end{proof}

-\section{Primeness results, at last.}
+\section{Primeness results, at last}

-We are at last ready to note some subcategories of $\mathbf{Semigp}$ in which we can use the above results to prove some or all of the semigroups $\N\!+\!k$ prime.
+We are now ready to note some subcategories of $\mathbf{Semigp}$ in which we can use the above results to prove some or all of the semigroups $\N\!+\!k$ prime.
 These categories cannot, of course, contain the semigroups $\textup{Null}(\kappa)$ that were used to prove {\em non\,}-primeness in~\S\ref{S.Main}.
 Here are some restrictions that suffice.

 \begin{definition} We shall call a semigroup $S$\\[.3em] {\rm(i)} {\em cancellative} if it satisfies

 \\ {\rm(ii)} {\em right} cancellative if it merely satisfies~\eqref{d.rt_cncl}, respectively, {\em left} cancellative if it merely satisfies~\eqref{d.lt_cncl},\\[.3em] and,\\[.3em] {\rm(iii)} {\em weakly} cancellative if it satisfies